Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_faq.md

 $t = \frac {1000 \cdot D} v$
 {: style="text-align: center;"}

-*v*:
+*v*
-HVEL speed in m/s
+:HVEL speed in m/s

-*D*:
+*D*
-Horizontal distance to fly, in km
+:Horizontal distance to fly, in km

-*t*:
+*t*
-Time needed for the trip, in seconds
+:Time needed for the trip, in seconds

 Establish a constant HVEL as soon as possible, then compute the time of flight and add it to the current chronometer time to estimate your arrival time.
 As the appointed time draws near, keep a sharp eye out for the approaching landing site and be prepared to decelerate and land.